 - an audited financial statement of earnings prepared by a chartered accountant.

 In operation less than a year

 If an individual has operated a business for less than a year at the time of application and requests optional insurance, the WSIB uses one-third of the maximum average earnings for wage loss benefits purposes.
-For premium purposes, the WSIB uses one-third of the maximum for insurable earnings (see "Payment in advance", below).
+For premium purposes, the WSIB uses one-third of the maximum for insurable earnings (see "Advance payment", below).

 Updating the approved amount of insurance

 When an individual reports annual income to CRA (or produces an audited financial statement) and believes that the average earnings for the purpose of optional insurance have changed, the individual must immediately notify the WSIB in the same manner as a new applicant (see "How to apply" above) in order to update the approved amount of insurance.

 Individuals whose approved amount of insurance has been set at one-third of the maximum must also update this amount in the same way after one year of operation.

 The WSIB does not require an individual with optional insurance to update the approved amount of insurance more frequently than once a year.

 Optional insurance comes into effect on the date acceptable proof of earnings is received in writing by the WSIB.